oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/matmul/README.md

 The key optimization techniques used are as follows:

-1. Fully unrolling the loop over the output matrix to instantiate a two-dimension systolic array of PEs
+1. Fully unrolling the loop over the matrix product to instantiate a two-dimensional systolic array of PEs
 2. Using an efficient memory banking scheme to generate high performance hardware.
 3. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.